Press enter to see results or esc to cancel.

 Medicare does not cover Americans traveling outside of the US and its territories.
 Therefore, Thailand and other nations abroad are unable to accept Medicare.
 Anyone on Medicare headed to Thailand will need an additional insurance plan for coverage.

-How do you find international health insurance for Thailand?
+How do you find international health insurance in Thailand?

 Finding an international health insurance plan that provides coverage in Thailand is easy, but finding the best one for your needs may be difficult.
 Working with an insurance broker, like Pacific Prime, can simplify the process with multiple quotes and help from insurance experts.